Share this article on your favorite social media platform.

 Create CMR consignment notes out of our transport management system - the IMPARGO ShipperPortal.
 We help you to automate your processes and to reduce your cost.Learn how

 CMR stands for "Convention relative au contrat de transport international de merchandises par route" and translated from the French means "Convention on the Contract for the International Carriage of Goods by Road".
 The international agreement constitutes an international treaty on international inland transport.
 The Convention was signed in 1956 and applies throughout Europe.
-The CMR is only binding if the contract includes either English and/or French as the contract language.
+The CMR document is only binding if the contract includes either English and/or French as the contract language.

-The CMR is mandatory for the parties to the contract of carriage if the country of departure and/or destination of the transport is a member of the Convention and thus supersedes the prevailing national transport law.
+The CMR document for transport is mandatory for the parties to the contract of carriage if the country of departure and/or destination of the transport is a member of the Convention and thus supersedes the prevailing national transport law.
 Agreements that conflict with CMR are null and void.
-If the CMR does not cover certain topics, then the national transport law is complementary.
+If the CMR document does not cover certain topics, then the national transport law is complementary.
 The agreement remains valid only when road vehicles are loaded.
 Containers and swap bodies are only valid in connection with the corresponding vehicle.
 Also excluded are transports of postal goods (in accordance with the provisions of the International Postal Convention), removal goods and corpses.
-The CMR also applies if the vehicle is transported together with the goods on another means of transport (such as a ferry).
+The CMR for transport also applies if the vehicle is transported together with the goods on another means of transport (such as a ferry).

 Albania, Andorra, Austria, Armenia, Azerbaijan, Belarus, Belgium, Bosnia-Herzegovina, Bulgaria, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Georgia, Germany, Greece, Great Britain and Northern Ireland (United Kingdom), Hungary, Iran, Ireland, Iceland, Italy, Jordan, Kazakhstan, Kyrgyzstan, Latvia, Lebanon, Lithuania, Luxembourg, Malta, Morocco (excluding Western Sahara), Macedonia, Moldova, Monaco, Mongolia, Montenegro, Netherlands, Norway, Poland, Portugal, Romania, Russia, Sweden, Switzerland, Serbia, Slovakia, Slovenia, Spain, Syria, Tajikistan, Tunisia, Turkmenistan, Turkey, Ukraine, Uzbekistan.
 (Status 13.
 November 2008.)